 Phase Shift Method for Distance Measurements

 Compared with interferometers, devices based on the phase shift technique are less accurate, but they allow unambiguous measurements over larger distances.
-Also, they are suitable for targets with diffuse reflection from a rough surface.
+Also, they are suitable for targets with diffuse reflection (scattering) from a rough surface.

 The power modulation may be obtained with an electro-optic modulator, acting on a continuous-wave laser beam.
 Modulation frequencies of many megahertz or even multiple gigahertz are easily obtained.
 A resonant type of modulator can be operated with relatively low input voltage, but only with a small range of modulation frequencies, making the removal of the mentioned ambiguity more difficult.